hasanulmukit/spam-email-classifier/README.md

 # Spam Email Classifier

-This project is a **Spam Email Classifier** built using Python and Streamlit.
-It uses a pre-trained model to predict whether an email is **Spam** or **Not Spam**.
-The app also provides the probability scores for both categories, enhancing transparency and reliability of the prediction.
+A S**Spam Email Classifier** application built with Python and Streamlit.
+It offers an interactive interface for predicting whether an email is **Spam** or **Not Spam**, with detailed probability scores, text input, and file upload support.
+The project uses a pre-trained model for robust predictions and features a user-friendly design.

 ## Features